Gobabis: Local

 Gobabis is governed by a municipal council that has seven seats.
 The town has its own local party, the Gobabis Residents' Association (GRA) which won three council seats in the 1998 local authority election and one seat in 2004.

 The 2015 local authority election was won by SWAPO which gained 3,077 votes and five seats.
 One seat each was won by the Democratic Turnhalle Alliance (DTA, 682 votes) and the National Unity Democratic Organisation (NUDO, 153 votes).
 SWAPO also won the 2020 local authority election but lost majority control over the municipal council.
 It obtained 1,986 votes and gained three seats.
 One seat each went to the Landless People's Movement (LPM, a new party registered in 2018, 818 votes), the GRA (681 votes), NUDO (440 votes) and the Popular Democratic Movement (PDM), formerly DTA, with 338 votes.

 Regional

 Gobabis is the regional capital of the Omaheke Region.
 Gobabis Constituency covers most of the town area except for its eastern township of Nossobville which belongs to the Kalahari Constituency.

 Education

-Gobabis is home to Wennie du Plessis Secondary School, which began as an Afrikaans-speaking school.
-With the government abolition of non-English education after grade 4 at independence, Afrikaner students endeavoured to start a private school, and the Gobabis Gymnasium in January 2000 with 67 students from grades 8 to 11 and 6 teachers.
-In January 2002, 122 students were reported, and on December 2, 2004, the school was registered to teach grades 1 through 12.
+Gobabis is home to Wennie du Plessis Secondary School, which began as an Afrikaans-medium school.
+With the government abolition of non-English education after grade 4 at independence, the Afrikaans speaking community endeavoured to start a private school, and the Gobabis Gymnasium came into existence in January 2000 with 67 students from grades 8 to 11 and 6 teachers.
+In January 2002, 122 students were enrolled, and on 2 December 2004 the school was registered to teach grades 1 to 12.
 Primary school education officially was started in January 2005.

-Notable landmarks

-The most notable landmark upon entering Gobabis from Windhoek is the Cattle Country Statue.
+The Omaheke Regional Library is situated in town between the Epako suburb and Legare Stadium.